loveencounterflow/pipedreams/README.md

 `P2.remit` is the successor to `P1.remit`; the interface has changed slightly, mainly to avoid silent failures when migrating.
 For the time being, the implementation is the primary documentation;
-i'm leaving the text below
+all the greyed-out text below that is marked with a triple band to the left is not necessarily up to date.

+# 🚫 Proceed with care; outdated docs below 🚫

 > > > # PipeDreams
 > > >